+According to the Centers for Disease Control and Prevention, 6 in 10 adults in the US have a chronic disease and 4 in 10 have two or more.
 Chronic diseases are the leading cause of death and disability in the US, but can you imagine how cardiovascular disease, hypertension, diabetes and asthma affect people in vulnerable populations where medication is not available?
 The number of those affected is huge and the death rate exceeds 50 percent of the total reported deaths in the world.
 MAP International’s Chronic Disease Program initiative is focused on providing medication to help people who would not otherwise have the treatment they need to survive.

-Bringing Children Health:
+Bringing Children Health: Pediatric Antibiotics Program

 The numbers are shocking: One million children die each year from untreated pneumonia, while streptococcal infections, such as strep throat, can lead to rheumatic fever, a leading cause of pediatric heart disease.

 MAP’s Bringing Children Health™ is a targeted initiative to increase global health equity for access to antibiotics for children in need through several on-the-ground local health partners.

 “MAP International has been vitally important in providing us with medicines.
 We are literally working with life and death situations.
 There is no question that without intervention, these people are destined for very short lives.
 Providing them with the proper healthcare and medication is absolutely essential.
 Our clinic physicians are ecstatic upon receiving MAP products and the people are especially grateful.”

 — Don Jones, Africa Renewal Ministries

 Access to medicine and health supplies are a key component of essential healthcare in any community.

 Over 27 million people in the United States live without insurance.
 Many patients are unable to afford a doctor visit or prescription medication and therefore forego these services until they become critically sick.